IMARI-ARITA Yaki (Porcelain)

-The origins of Imari Arita Yaki date back to the end of the 16th century when the Saga clan, which had been involved in Toyotomi Hideyoshi's campaigns in Korea, brought back the potter, Li Sanpei who discovered porcelain stone at Mount Arita Izumi, in northern Kyushu.
+Imari-Arita Yaki dates back to the end of the 16th century, when the Saga clan, who were involved in Toyotomi Hideyoshi's campaigns in Korea, brought back the potter, Li Sanpei who discovered porcelain stone at Mount Arita Izumi in northern Kyushu.
 The porcelain that was subsequently made there was the first to be produced anywhere in Japan and was originally called Imari Yaki, simply because it was shipped through the port of Imari.

-There are a number of different qualities ranging from a simple blue and white ware to pieces over-glazed with brilliant colors.
-Out of the number of styles including Koimari, Kakiemon, Kinrande and Nabesima, it was the beauty of the Koimari and Kakiemon porcelains which really appealed to people in Europe.
-In fact, during the Edo period (1600-1868), large quantities of Imari Arita Yaki was exported through the trading facilities retained exclusively by the Dutch in Japan.
+Imari-Arita Yaki has qualities ranging from a simple blue and white pieces to pieces over-glazed with brilliant colors.
+From the styles including Koimari, Kakiemon, Kinrande and Nabesima, it was the beauty of Koimari and Kakiemon porcelain that really appealed to people in Europe.
+In fact, during the Edo era (1600-1868), large quantities of Imari Arita Yaki was exported through exclusive Dutch trading facilities in Japan.

-Today as in the past, many fine pieces of Japanese and Western tableware are being produced along side some decorative items.
-Inevitably, however, it is the brilliance of the enamels and the beautiful white surfaces as well as its practicality, which continue to characterize Japan's most famous porcelain.
+Today, Imari-Arita Yaki still includes fine pieces of Japanese and Western tableware produced alongside decorative items.
+Yet inevitably, the brilliance of its enamels and brilliant white surfaces, as well as its practicality, continue to characterize Imari-Arita Yaki, Japan's most famous porcelain.

-Imari Yaki and Arita Yaki are porcelains known by its beautiful white texture, glamorous paintings and also usability and durability as tablewares.
+Imari Yaki and Arita Yaki are both porcelain brands known for their beautiful white texture, glamorous paintings, and usability and durability as tableware.

 How to make

-Crushed powder of pottery stone is mixed with water to make the clay.
-The clay is molded or wheel-throwed into a shape and biscuit-fired at low temperature.
-It is baked again with high temperature (around 1,300°C) in the kiln after painting and glossing are applied.
-When creating a multi-colored painting, it will be repeatedly baked after applying each color.
+Crushed pottery stone powder is mixed with water to make clay that is molded or wheel-throwed into a shape and biscuit-fired at low temperature.
+It is fired again at high temperature (around 1,300°C) in the kiln after paint and gloss are applied.
+When creating a multi-colored painting, the item will be repeatedly fired after applying each color.